huntercole25/EcoCountHelper/README.md

 ### Citing

-After installing EcoCountHelper, to see citation information for the package use the line of code below:
+After installing `EcoCountHelper`, to see citation information for the package use the line of code below:

 ```{r Cite, eval=FALSE}
 citation("EcoCountHelper")